primebo1/C-Graph/README.md

 - [News!]
 2025-06-03: We have uploaded the full code.
 - [News!]
 2025-06-13: We have uploaded the model weights and prediction maps.
 As of now, all our experimental code and results have been open-sourced.
 We are still actively updating this repository for better result presentation.
 Stay tuned!
+- [News!]
+2025-12-25 🎄: Our paper has been accepted for publication in IEEE Transactions on Medical Imaging! 🎅🎁

 ### ✅ TODO List
 - [x] Release model code.